rian39/notes/lorimer_2015.md

 >These include knowledge practices for identifying, classifying, counting, surveying, mapping, and calculating.
 Databases and models are key here.
 These knowledge practices inform practical management actions like culling, fencing, translocating, vaccinating, breeding, and planting. [@Lorimer_2015, 58]

-I present biodiversity as a form of environmental gover- nance actively shaping human and nonhuman subjects and the wider ecologies they inhabit.
+I present biodiversity as a form of environmental governance actively shaping human and nonhuman subjects and the wider ecologies they inhabit.
 59

 I trace how biodiversity conservationists “cut up” 10 the flux of the wildlife to create the units, theories, models, and territories that come to inform practical action.
 I examine the derivation and performance of a framing of wildlife that departs from the panoptic aspirations of the official definition of biodiversity to focus on a charismatic set of species.
 58